poulakidask/meteor-react-sample-code/README.md

 Step 4 Mark the Tasks as finished and see which employee is the most productive.

-(Each employee gets 1 point for every completed task and his/her name becomes larger in the wordcloud.)
+( Each employee gets 1 point for every completed task and the name becomes larger in the wordcloud )

 ```